BayesicFitting

 In all tests we take 20 steps before we declare that we have a new independent walker.
 We think 20 steps should be enough to reach independency.
 When we have not reached independency in 20 steps, it is doubtfull we ever get there.

 In the figures 6 to 9, we have 4 times 2 panels, for 4 different starting points.
 Each starting points has 2 panels: on the left the projection of the resulting points on the (0,1) plane.
 The starting position is indicated with a red '+'.
 On the right several histograms are shown.
 In blue the percentage of points that are negative in each of the dimensions, is displayed.
-The value to watch is the very first as there we introduced a possible asymmetry with our choice of the starting value.
+The value to watch is the very first one as we introduced a possible asymmetry in there with our choice of the starting value.

 The dotted blue line shows the theoretical value (50%, obviously).
 All dotted lines shows the theoretical values for the same-colored histograms.